codio/knowledge/source/common/develop/stacks/create-stack.rst

 ----------------
 Before you create a stack, review the following strategies and considerations to improve their usefulness:

 - Create a new project from a stack that most closely matches your requirements.
-You can also use the Base Stack and then :ref:`install your own components <installing-software-packages>`.
+You can also use the Base Stack and then :ref:`install your own components <box_parts>`.
 - Include a full description of the stack; this is the description that is displayed in the **Stacks** listing and the stack info (**Projects > Stack > Info**) in a project.
 For a reference, review some of the Codio Certified Pack long descriptions.

 Create a new stack from the IDE